Russia says genetic tests confirm Wagner chief Prigozhin died in plane crash

 Some are expected to be absorbed into Russia's armed forces but many will be angry over the sudden demise of the group's founder who inspired a high degree of loyalty among his men.

-Putin paid a mixed tribute to Prigozhin on Thursday, describing him as a "talented businessman" but also as a flawed character who "made serious mistakes in life".
+Mr Putin paid a mixed tribute to Prigozhin on Thursday, describing him as a "talented businessman" but also as a flawed character who "made serious mistakes in life".
+REUTERS

-(Reporting by Vladimir SoldatkinWriting by Gareth JonesEditing by Nick Macfie and Giles Elgood)

 Read more of the latest in